 Those who can face up to their problems and take measures to identify and address the root cause of their sales will be best-equipped to forge ahead.
 In certain cases, the answers are hidden in plain sight — though they might require a fresh set of eyes to see them.

 * * *

 ABOUT AARON ALLEN & ASSOCIATES:

-Aaron Allen & Associates is a leading global restaurant industry consultancy specializing in growth strategy, marketing, branding, commercial due diligence for emerging restaurant chains and prestigious private equity firms.
+Aaron Allen & Associates is a leading global restaurant industry consultancy specializing in research, analytics, growth strategy, marketing, branding, commercial due diligence for emerging restaurant chains and prestigious private equity firms.
 Aaron has personally lead boots-on-the-ground assignments in 68 countries.
-Collectively, his clients around the globe generate over $100 billion annually and span six continents and more than 100 countries with significant experience in the MENA region in particular.
+Collectively, his clients around the globe generate over $200 billion annually and span six continents and more than 100 countries with significant experience in the MENA region in particular.